 From Eco-pens to bikes to IPad sleeves, bamboo has become the sought after renewable material to use on everyday items.
 The bamboo material's strength, natural beauty & regenerative properties are just some of the reasons for its popularity.
-Here are 10 more amazing facts and reasons why we love bamboo and use it on many of our reusable shopping bags.
+Here are 10 more amazing facts and reasons why we love bamboo and use it on many of our eco-promotional items.

 1. A renewable resource - the fastest growing plant on this planet